 - weight loss

 - poor nutrition

 - hydration issues

 - fatigue

 - weakness

 - reduced physical activity

-- general slowing down
+• general slowing down

-Frailty is a common condition; around 50% of people over the age of 85 are frail.
-Some people become frail far earlier in life due to other physical or mental health issues, for example in young onset dementia (where symptoms develop before the age of 65).
+Frailty is a common condition and occurs in around 50% of people over the age of 85.
+Some people may experience frailty far earlier in life due to other physical or mental health issues, for example in young onset dementia (where symptoms develop before the age of 65).
 Often, people do not recognise themselves as frail.

-People who are frail are unable to bounce back from even relatively minor injuries, illnesses or changes in their personal circumstances (for example a fall, infection, adjusting to a new medication, constipation or urinary retention).
+People with frailty are unable to bounce back from even relatively minor injuries, illnesses or changes in their personal circumstances (for example a fall, infection, adjusting to a new medication, constipation, or urinary retention).
 As frailty increases, a person will steadily become more vulnerable, and this can have an increasingly negative impact on their health and independence.